Welcome to the Sixth Form

 Please note that permission to attend extra-curricular activities will only be given if attendance to school is above 90%.

-As the head of sixth form I can guarantee an open door policy to both students and parents and I am deeply committed to making the sixth from at Tabor a truly outstanding experience.
+As the Assistant Head of Sixth Form, I can guarantee an open door policy to both students and parents and I am deeply committed to making the sixth form at Cecil Jones a truly outstanding experience.